pranigopu/pranigopu.github.io/docs/philosophy/epistemology/contextual-clarity.md

 ## Floating abstraction fallacy
 Here, you retain an end result of concept-formation without retaining its connection to concretes.

+**NOTE**: _Even when the concept seems clear in definition, as long as it is not tied to and reducible (by yourself) to concretes and concrete contexts, it stays floating._

 ## Unpurposeful abstraction fallacy
 Here, you form an abstraction based on arbitrary criteria not based on any clear cognitive purpose.